Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 Many heads of state enter the U.S. on a temporary A-1 visa, which doesn't have a uniform time limit but varies depending on the purpose of the visit.

-It's unclear whether Bolsonaro entered the U.S. on an A-1 visa or whether such a visa would've expired when his term did.
+It's unclear whether Bolsonaro entered the U.S. on an A-1 visa, or it's also unclear whether such a visa would've expired when his term did.

 The State Department had not returned NPR's request for comment at the time of publication.

-But John Feeley, who served as ambassador to Panama during a presidential extradition case, says the visa question is besides the point: "There's nothing that prevents Biden from saying to Bolsonaro, 'You have to be out in 24 hours.' "
+But John Feeley, who served as ambassador to Panama during a presidential extradition case, says the visa question is beside the point: "There's nothing that prevents Biden from saying to Bolsonaro, 'You have to be out in 24 hours.'"

 A Biden decision to keep Bolsonaro in the U.S. might be less of a political decision than a safety one: Bolsonaro's return could spark more violence.